Itsy Docs

 The group detail page shows both types of payments:

-• Group Payments — Payments recorded at the group level, with their distribution status
+• Group Payments -- Payments recorded at the group level, with their distribution status.
+Click any group payment to edit it.

-• Order Payments — Individual payments made directly on orders within the group
+• Order Payments -- Individual payments made directly on orders within the group.
+Click any order payment to navigate to that order's payments page.

 Messaging